What are OKRs?

-But what is OKR?
-According to Wikipedia, it is a goal-setting framework for defining and tracking an objective and its measurable outcome.
+But what are OKRs?
+According to Wikipedia, OKRs is a goal-setting framework for defining and tracking an objective and its measurable outcome.

-Our belief here at 1ovmany is this description does not contain enough detail to capture the true essence of what OKR is, so we describe it as:
+Our belief here at 1ovmany is this description does not contain enough detail to capture the true essence of what OKRs are, so we describe it as:

 The OKR framework is designed to install and maintain a mindset and culture at all levels of the organisation that is based around: